kimekent/Masters-Thesis/README.md

 # Masters-Thesis
-This repository contains the components for building, running and testing the intent-based Rasa chatbot and the intent-less chatbot discussed in my master's thesis. bellow you will find a list of the files contained in this repository and instructions on how to run the scripts.
+This repository contains the components for building, running and testing the intent-based Rasa chatbot and the intent-less chatbot discussed in my master's thesis.
+Bellow you will find a list of the files contained in this repository and instructions on how to run the scripts.

 ## Files and Content